StratifyLabs/StratifyLabs.github.io/_posts/2013-10-15-Tips-Motor-Control-using-PWM-and-PID.md

 category : Embedded Design Tips
 tagline: Embedded Design
 tags : [embedded, control, pwm, pid, motor, programming, circuit, popular]
+ad:
+  title: "Get the CoAction Hero with Stratify OS pre-installed"
+  description: "Stratify OS pre-installed means simple development with powerful features using just a USB cable."
+  image: "coaction-hero-production-ad.png"
+  link: "/hardware/coaction-hero/?utm_source=blog&utm_campaign=stratify_coaction_hero&utm_medium=ad&utm_content=a"
 ---
 <img class="post_image" src="{{ BASE_PATH }}/images/h-bridge.svg" />
 Bi-directional motor control can be done using an H-bridge circuit with pulse-width modulation (PWM) from a microcontroller to vary the speed.
 Several design challenges include preventing shoot-through, implementing a snubber circuit, as well as open and closed loop (such as PID) control mechanisms.

 {{ excerpt_separator }}

 ## PWM Control of an H-Bridge

 An H-bridge circuit consists of four transistors (usually two PMOS's and two NMOS's).
 To maximize efficiency, the transistors are driven at a higher voltage than the microcontroller.
 A typical H-bridge circuit with logic scaling circuitry is shown above.